 Reserve forces service leave

 This occurs when a Reservist is mobilised and called on to take part in military operations.
 The period of mobilisation can be up to a maximum of 12 months.
-During a period of reserve forces service leave you will, if you elect to stay in the L G P S during that leave, continue to build up a pension based on the rate of assumed pensionable pay you would have received had you not been on reserve forces service leave.
+During a period of reserve forces service leave you will, if you elect to stay in the L G P S during that leave, continue to build up a pension based on your assumed pensionable pay.

 Scheme year

-The Scheme year runs from 1 April to 31 March each year.
+The Scheme year runs from 1 April to 31 March.

 State Pension Age

 This is the earliest age you can receive the basic state pension.
 State Pension Age for women was increased between 2010 and December 2018 to be equalised with the State Pension Age of 65 that applied to men up to December 2018.

-Table 3: State Pension Age equalisation timetable for women
+The State Pension Age increased to 66 for both men and women between December 2018 and October 2020.